flynn/flynn/website/source/docs/installation.html.md

 ### Start Flynn Layer 0

-First, ensure that the following ports are open externally on the firewalls for all nodes in the cluster:
+First, ensure that all network traffic is allowed between all nodes in the cluster (specifically all UDP and TCP packets).
+The following ports should also be open externally on the firewalls for all nodes in the cluster:

 * 80 (HTTP)
 * 443 (HTTPS)
 * 2222 (Git over SSH)
 * 3000 to 3500 (user defined TCP services)

-The nodes also need to be able to communicate with each other internally on all ports.

 The next step is to configure a Layer 0 cluster by starting the flynn-host daemon on all nodes.
 The daemon uses etcd for leader election, and etcd needs to be aware of all of the